Pollo Navideño // Peruvian Christmas Chicken

 I prefer to roast meat in my own oven in my own home.
 That is what I will do this Christmas.

 When planning to have almost 20 people over for a Midnight Christmas Dinner, you certainly want to be sure you have selected a delicious marinade for whatever you are planning to roast.
 So this week, I did a test round on a chicken!
-I thought I would share this version since I certainly plan to make this recipe at times other than just Christmas.
+I thought I would share this version since I certainly plan to make Peruvian Christmas Chicken at times other than just Christmas.
 This coming Monday night, you will find a large turkey on our table but the rest of the year, this is a perfectly flavored chicken recipe to enjoy!

 If you are planning to roast a turkey instead of a chicken, you will want to increase the amount of ingredients accordingly.
 I made this using a 5 pound chicken.
 For a 10 pound turkey, double the ingredients.
 For a 15 pound turkey, triple them – and so forth.